Deal with sextortion

 They say they need help — they say they need money for some sort of personal emergency like medical treatment or to cover the rent or even to travel to Australia.

 What can I do?

-- Try to stay calm and make an image-based abuse report to report to eSafety — we will work with you to get the right outcomes.
+- Make an image-based abuse report to eSafety — we will work with you to get the right outcomes.

 - If you are concerned about your physical safety call Triple Zero (000) or contact local police.